jp-ryuji/go-arch-patterns/docs/outbox_pattern.md

 1. When a car is registered, a database transaction is started
 2. The car data is saved to PostgreSQL within the transaction
-3. An outbox message is created for OpenSearch within the same transaction
+3. An outbox message is created for external systems within the same transaction
 4. The transaction is committed (ensuring atomicity)

 This approach ensures that either both the car data and the outbox message are saved, or neither is, maintaining consistency between the database and the outbox table.

-The actual processing of outbox messages to send them to OpenSearch is not implemented in this repository as it's intended as a demonstration.
-In a production environment, this would typically be handled by external services such as AWS Lambda functions triggered by AWS SQS (FIFO) queues.

 ## Transactional Guarantees